dougeby/IntuneDocs/intune/manage-os-versions.md

 ---

 # Manage operating system versions with Intune
 On modern mobile and desktop platforms, major updates, patches, and new versions release at a rapid pace.
 You have controls to fully manage updates and patches on Windows, but other platforms like iOS and Android require your end user to participate in the process.
-Microsoft Intune has the capabilities to help you structure your operating system version management, across platforms, today.
+Microsoft Intune has the capabilities to help you structure your operating system version management across different platforms.

 Intune can help you address these common scenarios:
 - Determine which operating system versions are on your end-user devices